jawn/budget/haskell/README.md

     budget d -s Cm

-will print the transactions sorteds by Category (ascending) then Amount (descending)
+will print the transactions sorted by Category (ascending) then Amount (descending)

 Sort criteria (they can all be mixed) :